BioJulia/PopGen.jl/docs/PopObj_accessing.md

 ```

 ??? tip "Pipes"
-    Julia has native piping (much like BASH) which uses the syntax `|>` (pipe + greater-than).
+    Julia has native piping (much like Bash) which uses the syntax `|>` (pipe + greater-than).
 With a pipe, `unique(ncats.samples.population)` can also be rewritten as `ncats.samples.population |> unique` for the same result.
 It's often a matter of preference for which you consider more readable.
-Use the `Pipe` package for even more robust piping where you can specify which argument the pipe relates to!
+Use the `Pipe.jl` package for even more robust piping where you can specify which argument the pipe relates to!

 ## 🛑❌ What to avoid! ❌🛑
 Given the relationships of the ordered list of individuals (`.name`) and the order of genotypes in `.loci`, **NEVER USE `sort`, `sort!`, or manually arrange/add/delete anything in either dataframes `loci` or `samples`!!!** There are included functions `remove_loci!` and `remove_inds!` that do that kind of thing.
 That being said, you can rename individuals and their popid's without issue.
 Just no manual moving or deleting!